mionova/100DaysOfCode-Challenge/README.md

 **Date**: July 15, 2021

 **Today's HTML Progress**: Since I will be working on an interactive JS form soon, I took the time to review HTML forms and form elements.
-I also dug into JavaScript history for a little bit.
+I also spent time learning about the history of JavaScript.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-050)
 &nbsp;